shubshres/MyPass/README.md

 # MyPass
 Created a program that saves login information locally for safe and secure access.

-User's login information will be stored in the 'login_info.txt' file.
+User's login information will be stored in the 'login_info.json' file.

 Users have the option to generate a strong and secure password as well if utilizing the generate password feature.